hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 In this two-part blog series, I’ll share my experience as a first-time user of HPE Greenlake TF provider.
 This blog series aims to provide a step by step walkthrough of how to bring up a cluster using Terraform and how to deploy applications on the pre-created cluster.

-In this first part, I will focus on the pre-requisites needed prior to using HPE GreenLake TF provider and the steps to be followed, to bring up the cluster resource.
-I will also discuss on the usage of 3rd party community providers like Kubernetes and how these can be used in combination with HPE Greenlake TF provider.
+In this first part, I will focus on the pre-requisites needed prior to using HPE GreenLake TF provider and the steps to be followed to bring up a cluster.
+I will also discuss on how 3rd party community providers can be used in tandem with HPE Greenlake TF provider.

-In the second part, I will focus on how to deploy applications on a pre-created cluster using Terraform.
+In the second part, I will illustrate how to deploy applications on a namespace in the pre-created cluster, using Terraform.

 ## Preparing for infrastructure-as-code implementation